01403628892

 Community Project awards

-This award is open to community groups in deprived or marginalised areas and developing music education for those living in the area (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland), providing music making opportunities to those with physical mobility, coordination and/or accessibility needs.
-Applicants for this award will need to demonstrate how music is used within their project work and where possible, be able to illustrate previous examples of their work as well as illustrate how funds will be used to remove barriers to support music-making for the group.
-A grant of up to £2000 is available for this award.
+This award is open to community groups in deprived or marginalised areas developing music education for those living in the area (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland).
+These groups must provide music making opportunities to those with chronic diseases and conditions affecting quality of life.
+Your application will need to demonstrate how music is used within your project work and where possible, illustrate previous examples of your work as well as outline how funds will be used to remove barriers to support music-making for participants.
+A grant of up to £1500 is available for this award.

-This award is open to community groups in deprived or marginalised areas and developing music education for those living in the area (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland), providing music making opportunities to choral groups (both new and existing).
-Applicants for this award will need to demonstrate how music is used within their project work and where possible, be able to illustrate previous examples of their work as well as illustrate how funds will be used to remove barriers for its participants.
-A grant of up to £2000 is available for this award.
+This award is open to community groups in deprived or marginalised areas developing music education for those living in the area (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland).
+These groups must be providing music making opportunities to those facing financial hardship.
+Your application will need to demonstrate how music is used within your project work and where possible, illustrate previous examples of your work as well as detail how funds will be used to remove barriers to support music-making for the group.
+A grant of up to £1500 is available for this award.

 Individual awards

-This award is for individuals in deprived or marginalised areas (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland), seeking music making opportunities, living with physical mobility, coordination and/or accessibility needs.
-Applicants for this award will need to illustrate how the barriers they experience and how music-making will help.
+This award is open to individuals in deprived or marginalised areas (this includes but is not limited to social infrastructure; please see the domains of deprivation for England, Wales, Scotland and Northern Ireland), who have actively participated in Learn to Play 2025, and are wishing to continue their music making journey.
+Applicants for this award will need to illustrate barriers faced and how funds will be used to support them in their music making aspirations.
 A grant of up to £800 is available for this award.

 Please see our 2025 awards round timetable HERE.